 Strands of Australian history

 The key to the Honest History concept is ‘not only Anzac but also many other strands of Australian history’.
-These other strands are the themes and patterns that have tended to be overshadowed by the recent stress on military stories.
+These other strands are the themes and patterns that have tended to be overshadowed by a stress on military stories.
 Here there is material categorised under seven headings: The land we live in; People like us; Ruling ourselves; The sweat of our brows; Learning and improving; Expressing ourselves; Getting on with the world.

 Respectively, the seven headings cover: pre-history, exploration, environment; social history; political history; economic history; education and science; culture; defence, foreign affairs and immigration.
 There are, however, lots of overlaps and the best way to become familiar with the material on the site is to plunge in.